andersonrss/gs_composer/README.md

 ### Considerations

 This page is under construction.
-More content about the system will be released, like other details about parametrization and configuration. t
+More content about the system will be released, like other details about parametrization and configuration.